 The Impacts Salinity Has on Your Pool

-Over time, incorrect salinity levels can deteriorate your pool water quality and lead to costly repairs and cleanings.
+Over time, incorrect salinity levels can deteriorate your pool water quality, leading to costly repairs and cleanings.
 If the level is too low, you end up with less chlorine in the pool since there is not as much salt for the generator to convert to chlorine.
 By not having a high enough salt content, your pool may grow bacteria and algae.
-If this is caught quickly and your saline levels are adjusted, the algae should come off with a pool brush, but if the growing materials begin to take over, you may have to use chemical cleaners or drain your pool to clean it.
+If this is caught quickly and your saline levels are adjusted, the algae should come off with a pool brush.
+But if the growing materials begin to take over, you may have to use chemical cleaners or drain your pool to clean it.
 Plus, running a chlorine generator with salt at low-level results in a faster breakdown of cell plates.
 The system may also quit operating.

 It is typically not as much of a problem if the salt level for a saltwater pool is too high.
 However, at very high levels – 5000 ppm and above – you will typically see issues arise, and your system may shut down.